-$$O_2(H_2O)n^- + B \to B \cdot O_2(H_2O)n^-$$ (R3)
+$$O_2(H_2O)n^- + B \to B \cdot O_2(H_2O)n^- \tag{R3}$$

-It is expected that charge transfer from oxygen will occur to any analyte with an electron affinity (E.A.) greater than O2 (0.45 eV, (Ervin et al., 2003)) resulting in a relatively non-specific reagent ion chemistry which is sensitive to a wide class of molecules.
-Adduct formation is observed when the binding enthalpy of the adduct is larger than that of the oxygen-water adduct and the adduct is stable enough to be preserved through the ion optics.
+It is expected that charge transfer from oxygen will occur to any analyte with an electron affinity (EA) greater than O_2 (0.45 eV; Ervin et al., 2003), resulting in a relatively nonspecific reagent ion chemistry (see Rienstra-Kiracofe et al., 2002, for a compilation of molecular EA values) Adduct formation is observed when the binding enthalpy of the adduct is larger than that of the oxygen-water adduct and the adduct is stable enough to be preserved through the ion optics.
 This adduct formation framework is analogous to what has been shown for iodide reagent ion chemistry (Lee et al., 2014).

-130 The O2 reagent ions present in the IMR are expected to have a series of attached water molecules at ambient humidity and the IMR pressure (95 mbar) and electric field strengths used in this study (Bork et al., 2011).
-The reagent ion is therefore reported as O2(H2O)n for the remainder of this work.
-In the recorded mass spectra from our instrument, all reagent ion signal is observed as n = 0-1 (i.e., O2 and O2(H2O)-) as seen in Fig. 1.
-Oxygen anion-water clusters larger than n = 1 are likely present in the IMR but H2O evaporates off of the cluster in the CDC before detection due to the lower binding enthalpy of each additional water in O2(H2O)n (Bork et al., 2011) and the high filed strength at the exit of the CDC (Brophy and Farmer, 2016).
-Variability in the number of attached water molecules (n) as a function of humidity introduces the possibility of a water dependence on the ion chemistry, which is discussed further in Section 2.5.
+The O_2^- reagent ions present in the IMR are expected to have a series of attached water molecules at ambient humidity and the IMR pressure (95 mbar) and electric field strengths used in this study (Bork et al., 2011).
+The reagent ion is therefore reported as $O_2(H_2O)n^-$ for the remainder of this work.
+In the recorded mass spectra from our instrument, all the reagent ion signal is observed as n = 0-1 (i.e., $O_2^$ and $O_2(H_2O)^-$) as seen in Fig. 1.
+Oxygen anion-water clusters larger than n = 1 are likely present in the IMR but H_2O evaporates off the cluster in the CDC before detection due to the lower binding enthalpy of each additional water in